gardners/surveysystem/docs/sessions.md

 The fields are: `@user`, `@group`, `@authority`, `@closed` (in this exact oerder)

 * @header answers have no corresponding question definitions and are set by the backend *at the start of a session*
-* @header answers are not visible to the frontend or nextquestion controllers.
+* @header answers are not visible to the frontend or next_question controllers.
 They cannot be deleted or edited by these components either.

 # Session Lifetime (example)